 - Potatoes - like we said real potatoes is the way to go here.
 But if you are in a bind for time or looking for a frozen hash brown variation that's okay, this recipe will do, just swap out the real potatoes for a bag of frozen hash browns instead.

-Step 1: Make the Potatoes
+Make the Potatoes

-Step 2: Prepare the Sauce
+Prepare the Sauce

 But be warned, if you are anything like me, this is when your mouth may begin watering in anticipation for the goodness it knows is coming.

-Step 3: Add Potatoes
+Add Potatoes

-When cooked, drain the potatoes and add to the prepared sauce mixture.
-Stir everything together.
-Be sure every potato is coated, but at the same time be careful not to stir too much.
-You don't want the potatoes to break down and your casserole to get mushy.
+Also keep in mind thought that you need to be careful not to stir too much.
+You don't want the potatoes to break down and cause the casserole to get mushy.

-Step 4: Transfer to Casserole Dish
+Transfer to Casserole Dish

-This is quite possibly the most important step in the whole process.
+When it comes to topping you have a number of options.
 For this recipe, I've doubled the amount of Kellogg's my mom usually uses.

 And if I am being honest, if I was really treating myself - I'd quadruple the amount of topping.
 Yes I mean like, double the amount of ingredients called for in the recipe card for the topping.